-For example, here is how a storefront category page looks with enabled template hints:
+Here is an example of a storefront category page with template hints enabled:

 (the template name is above the element)

-Here is how Customers page looks with enabled template hints in Admin:
+Here is how the Customers page looks with template hints enabled in the Admin:

 For example, using a browser debug tool, you can define that the minicart block css class is